ishaqk1/devex-1/GCDevEx_TermsandConditions_Dec20_2017.md

 **Dispute Resolution**

-1. The Contractor agrees that any action at law or in equity in any way arising out of or in connection with these Contract Terms and/or in any way associated with the use of the BC GC Developer&#39;s Exchange will be resolved by arbitration under the Commercial Arbitration Act (British ColumbiaCanada).  and that the place of arbitration will be Victoria, British Columbia.
+1. The Contractor agrees that any action at law or in equity in any way arising out of or in connection with these Contract Terms and/or in any way associated with the use of the GC Developer&#39;s Exchange will be resolved by arbitration under the Commercial Arbitration Act (Canada).

 **General**